Get alerts of updates about «Quarantine and isolation»

 - The most important requirement for accommodation to be considered suitable for spending quarantine is that you must be able to maintain a safe distance from other adults throughout the entire quarantine period.

-- Halls of residence/shared housing can be suitable accommodation if it is the person's own home.
-Wherever possible, you should then keep a distance from others and use communal areas as little as possible.
-The Municipal Medical Officer or the person who contacts you on his or her behalf can assess the suitability of accommodation for quarantine use when a person is defined as a close contact.
+- Halls of residence/shared housing can be suitable accommodation if it is possible to keep a distance to other adults and older children.
+You should use communal areas as little as possible.
+The Municipal Medical Officer, or the person who contacts you on his or her behalf, can assess the suitability of accommodation for quarantine and arrange an alternative if necessary.

 - Student housing made available by the Student Association is probably not suitable as quarantine accommodation.
 Student housing belonging to Student Associations must be assessed under the exception in Section 5 second paragraph (d), which stipulates requirements for private rooms with their own toilet and kitchen, in order for the student to be able to complete their quarantine in student housing.